 The Company accrues a charge when management determines that it is probable that a liability has been incurred and the amount of loss can be reasonably estimated.
 When a loss is probable, the Company records an accrual based on the reasonably estimable loss or range of loss.
 When no point of loss is more likely than another, the Company records the lowest amount in the estimated range of loss and discloses the estimated range.
 The Company does not record liabilities for reasonably possible loss contingencies, but does disclose a range of reasonably possible losses if they are material and the Company is able to estimate such a range.
-If the Company cannot provide a range of reasonably possible losses, the Company explains the factors that prevent it from determining such a range.
-The Company regularly evaluates current information available to it to determine whether an accrual should be established or adjusted.
+If the Company regularly evaluates current information available to it to determine whether an accrual should be established or adjusted.
 The ultimate outcome of legal proceedings involves judgments, estimates, and inherent uncertainties and cannot be predicted with certainty.
 Should the ultimate outcome of any legal matter be unfavorable, the Company's business, financial condition, results of operations, or cash flows could be materially and adversely affected.
 The Company may also incur substantial legal fees, which are expensed as incurred, in defending against legal claims.